gardener/dependency-watchdog/docs/concepts/weeder.md

 ## Overview

-Weeder is a loop which watches a k8s service for any downtime, and after the recovery of the service from the downtime, it restarts any Crashlooping pods which depends on that service.
+Weeder watches for updation to service endpoints and on receipt of such an event it will create a time-bound watch for all configured dependent pods that needs to be actively recovered in case they have not yet recovered from `CrashLoopBackoff` state.
+In a nutshell it accelerates recovery of pods when a upstream service recovers.

-This is helpful because kubernetes pod restarts a container with an exponential backoff when the pod is in `CrashLoopBackOff` state.
+An interference in automatic recovery for dependent pods is required because kubernetes pod restarts a container with an exponential backoff when the pod is in `CrashLoopBackOff` state.
 This backoff could become quite large if the service stays down for long.
 Presence of weeder would not let that happen as it'll restart the pod.

 ## Prerequisites

 Before we understand how Weeder works, we need to be familiar with kubernetes [services & endpoints](https://kubernetes.io/docs/concepts/services-networking/service/).

-> NOTE: Services can be defined without selectors in which case endpoints objects are not created.
-The given documentation is explained with assumption that services with label selectors are used so using them interchangably.
-Though they are supported because Weeder doesn't take the service resource into account, its only concerned with endpoints resource.
-So in the config file for weeder, only endpoints name should be specified.
+> NOTE: If a kubernetes service is created with selectors then kubernetes will create corresponding endpoint resource which will have the same name as that of the service.
+In weeder implementation service and endpoint name is used interchangeably.

 ## Config